llancon/chat/README.md

-# Chat App with Rails 7 with Hotwire
+# Chat App to demonstrate Hotwire

 This is a chat application built with Rails 7.0.4.3 and Ruby 3.0.
 It uses [Hotwire](https://hotwire.dev/) to implement real-time features such as broadcasting and Turbo Streams.
 To demonstrate these features, the application allows users to create chat rooms and send messages within those rooms.